Noctise/TO-UC_Berkeley/ACCA/2-Departments.md

 product in its early stages.

 **Skimming**: prices are set to cream off the highest level of profits even though this restricts the number of people able to afford the product.

+## NOTE
+1.Please try to understand the following concepts

+Pure research

+Applied research

+Development

+Product research

+Process research

+2.Please try to learn the following thoeries

+The purchasing mix

+Production management decisions

+The nature of services

+Marketing orientation

+Marketing mix

+## Practise
+7.8 The research and development (R & D) function of a business:

+(i) Is primarily concerned with market research

+(ii) Can improve existing products as well as developing completely new products

+(iii) Has been less important for firms manufacturing computers to meet an industry standard than for those firms developing the next generation of computers

+(iv) Is always undertaken under contract by specialist external consultancies

+Which of the above statements are correct?

+A (i) and (ii) only

+B (ii) and (iii) only

+C (i), (iii) and (iv) only

+D (ii) and (iv) only (2 marks)

+7.9 Services have certain qualities which distinguish them from products.
+Because of their ........................................ , physical elements such as vouchers, tickets, confirmations and merchandise are an important part of service provision.

+Which of the following words most accurately completes the sentence?

+A Intangibility

+B Inseparability

+C Variability

+D Perishability (2 marks)

+7.10 U Ltd produces a portfolio of products and focuses its efforts and resources on persuading customers to buy them.

+This is an example of which type of 'orientation'?

+A Production

+B Sales

+C Marketing (1 mark)